giantswarm/operatorkit/README.md

   is executed at least once for each create/delete/update event.
 - A deterministic informer implementation that guarantees the expected behaviour of configured resync periods and rate waits.
-- Convenient client library helpers for more simple client creation.
+- Convenient client library helpers for simpler client creation.
 - Resource wrapping to gain ability of composing resources like middlewares.
 - Control flow primitives that allow cancelation and repetition of resource implementations.
 - Independent packages.
 It is possible to use only certain parts of the library without being bound to all primitives it provides.
-- Possible to change behaviour that is often specific to an organization like logging and error handling.
+- Ability to change behaviour that is often specific to an organization like logging and error handling.
 - Minimal set of dependencies.